What is Crypto Forensics?

 Recover Crypto Evidence from Computer or Mobile Device Artifacts

-Examiners recover bank accounts, both known and unknown, by examining browser cache, Google searches, parsed search queries, and third party mobile apps for banks.
+Crypto forensics experts recover bank accounts, both known and unknown, by examining browser cache, Google searches, parsed search queries, and third party mobile apps for banks.
 The same applies to financial services companies, credit unions, etc.

-Examiners also recover crypto emails and text messages from computer hard drive images or smartphone extractions which may contain receipts of transactions or transfers.
+They also recover crypto emails and text messages from computer hard drive images or smartphone extractions which may contain receipts of transactions or transfers.
 Data from these devices may provide evidence such as cryptocurrency obtained, exchanges utilized, and which hardware wallets may have been used for storage and payment purposes.

 These redacted smartphone screenshots show a custodian’s Bitcoin transaction sent through the BRD app.